daniel-arnauer/Multichain-Explorer/README.md

 # Multichain explorer with ExpressJS and NextJS.

+This is an application with frontend and backend to view the data that is stored in the [Multichain platform](https://www.multichain.com/).

 ## Getting started

 To run a demo version of this project, you need to run the Multichain, API and UI: